Train fault along Downtown Line; DTL3 open house disrupted

 SBS Transit said free bus rides were available near affected stations at designated bus stops.

-Channel NewsAsia understands that recovery operations are underway and that there is no train or track fault on the DTL3.
+Channel NewsAsia understands that there is no train or track fault on the DTL3.

 Some commuters took to social media saying they were experiencing delays and heard announcements that a "track fault" has occurred.